2072/File-Grim-Reaper/ReadMe.md

 it scans the configured directories and takes a snapshot of their content comparing the result with the previous snapshot.

-Files get deleted when they've been in the snapshot without being modified for longer than the folder expiry.
+Files get deleted when they have been in the snapshot without being modified for longer than the folder expiry.
 This insures that if an old file is moved to one of the monitored directory, its unchanged modification time will not trigger its untimely deletion upon the next run.